-- 1. A Long-Range Transit Plan ("LRTP") will be developed by the Authority, approved by the Local Advisory Council, and adopted by the Board. - 2.
+- 1. A Long-Range Transit Plan ("LRTP") will be developed by the Authority, receive consultation from the Local Advisory Council, and adopted by the Board. - 2.
 The LRTP will be a 30-year plan with a focus on preparing for the future transit needs of the communities served by the Authority. - 3.
 The LRTP will provide a comprehensive, unconstrained, system-wide vision that guides service planning.
-The LRTP will inform and be informed by the applicable RTPs.

-4. The LRTP will be updated every four years and must be approved by a resolution of the Local Advisory Council and adopted by a resolution of the Board of Trustees.
+The LRTP will inform and be informed by the applicable RTPs. - 4.
+The LRTP will be updated every four years and must receive consultation from the Local Advisory Council and adopted by a resolution of the Board of Trustees.